alifgiant/flutter-mvi-template/README.md

 ## Other interesting things

 - This template has set app icon and app splash screen both on android and ios.
 So all you need to do is replace exisitng images.
-- Material Icon is disabled by default, because prefer to use custom icon.
+- Material Icon is disabled by default, because its more beautiful to use custom icon [Icon8 LineAwesome](https://icons8.com/line-awesome).

 ## Unfinished template